 Welcome to Spanglefish

-Spanglefish is a system which allows you to easily create a simple website for a low cost.
+Spanglefish is a system which allows you to easily create a simple website at a low cost.

 This website is the manual for the Spanglefish 3 system and is itself built on Spanglefish.
 It explains how you manage your website.